Shazzad-Shaon3404/Hpc-MATILDA-for-LLMs/README.md

 After logging into the MATILDA HPCC, the `ls`~ symbol indicates you're in` your home directory`.
 Running ls lists the contents of the home directory.
-In this case, the contents are: S is a Ffolder name
+In this case, the contents are: S is a folder name

 ---